PremierHeart/mcg-api-examples/README.md

 	warnings: []
 ```

-### Analysis of API Output
+## Analysis of API Output
 These programs take an AnalysisResults JSON file as in put.
 In the following examples, the automatically-saved output of multiple_output_request.py has been used.

-* analyze_result_diagnoses.py - This demonstrates how to load the contents of the Diagnosis Matrix and of **results-json** attachments into a Pandas dataframe.
+* <a name="analyze_result_diagnoses_py">analyze_result_diagnoses.py</a> - This demonstrates how to load the contents of the Diagnosis Matrix and of **results-json** attachments into a Pandas dataframe.
 For each dataframe, a summary is printed and a histogram is plotted.
 Note that the contents of **results-json** are for research purposes only, and should not be interpreted without guidance from Premier Heart staff.
 ```
 bash# python analyze_result_diagnoses.py data/analysis-results.multiple-outputs.example.json
 DIAGNOSIS MATRIX: